Grin logo

 Frequently Asked Questions

-What is the "Glass Cliff" phenomenon in nonprofit leadership, as discussed in the paper?
+What is the "Glass Cliff" phenomenon in this context?

-The "Glass Cliff" phenomenon refers to a scenario where leaders from underrepresented groups are placed in precarious leadership positions during times of crisis, which increases their probability of failure due to intensive observation, scarce organizational backing, and demands to maintain non-inclusive standards.
+It refers to the systemic barrier where leaders from underrepresented groups are placed in precarious leadership positions during times of crisis, which increases their risk of failure.

 Ende der Leseprobe aus 30 Seiten - nach oben